ci-compass/cicf/week02-python-and-jupyter/README.md

 Type `Y` to confirm installation.

-We also need some Python packages.
+We will also need some additional Python packages.
 These we can install using [pip]:

 ```console
 pip install jupyter numpy scipy matplotlib h5py